csmangum/portfolio/Mugshots/README.md

   * Individuals with facemasks (Due to COVID-19 period)

 ### Learnings
-1.
+1. Batch size matters, not only in GPU memory usage
+2. Close-up portraits are more difficult to train
+3. It gets to a point where many faces are incredibly similar

-# Attempts
+# Training
 ## First Run
 With my first attempt at generating mugshots, I went with a relatively simple approach to first understand the architecture of a Generator (**G**) and Discriminator (**D**).
-I used PyTorch to match the original design in the introductory paper that described the novel approach.
 I did not achieve great results in this first run and came to a point at about 700 epochs where the gradients between the **D** and **G** continually diverged.

 **Details:**
 * Image size: 64x64